gradle/develocity-api-samples/README.md

 This repository demonstrates using the Develocity API and generating client code from its OpenAPI specification.

+The sample contains two scenarios:
-The sample observes builds being published to the given Develocity instance in real-time and prints basic attributes along with build cache performance metrics.
+* The `builds` scenario observes builds being published to the given Develocity instance in real-time and prints basic attributes along with build cache performance metrics.

 ## How to build